everettm/DataAccessioner/README.md

 ------------------
 Run this program with the following syntax:

-`python dataAccessioner.py <path>`
+`python data_accessioner.py <path>`

 #### Input (2 options)
 * A full path to a directory OR a directory name in the same folder as dataAccessioner.py.
-This directory should contain "bags" for accessioning.
+This directory should contain files and "bags" for accessioning.
 * A full path to a file OR a file name in the same folder as dataAccessioner.py.

 #### Output